samuelahmed/RSS-Reader/README.md

 Basic RSS reader to keep up with the latest news without going to multiple websites.

 - Loosely styled like a terminal
 - Avoid ads and trackers
 - Focus on the content
 - No algorithms or recommendations
 - There's no database so you only get the latest news.
 - All feed sources are hardcoded in `src/feedSources`.

 Controls:

 - Keyboard Controls:

   - Select feed using [tab] (down) or [shift] + [tab] (up)
   - Select source within feed using up and down arrow keys
+  - Load desired source using [enter]
   - Select desired article using up and down arrow keys
   - Open selected article using [enter]
   - Close article using [esc]
   - Close selected source using left arrow key

 - Mouse controls:
   - Select feed using mouse click
   - Open desired article using mouse click
   - Close articles click on [esc] in the top right corner

 Build with Next.js, Tailwind CSS, and TypeScript - deployed on vercel

 Feel free to fork and customize it to your liking :)